Healthy Granola in 5 Easy Steps

 Oats

-The base of any granola recipe is oats—or a mix of grains.
-Oats are rich in fiber and provide the perfect base for other ingredients.
-You can use regular or gluten-free oats, depending on your dietary needs.
-Finding the right ratio between oats and other ingredients is key for achieving the ideal texture.
-Try different proportions to see what works best for you.
+The base of most granola recipes is oats—or a mix of grains.
+Oats are a source of fiber and create the perfect foundation for combining with other ingredients.
+You can use regular or gluten-free oats depending on your dietary preferences.
+Adjusting the ratio between oats and other mix-ins allows you to find the ideal texture and flavor balance.

 Nuts and Seeds